 The aluminum adjuvants systematic review proposal

-Enough with biochemistry of aluminum.
-Let’s move on to a examination of the proposal itself.
+Enough with the biochemistry of aluminum.
+Let’s move on to an examination of the proposal itself.

 This systematic review is being proposed by the Cochrane Library probably the premiere group of researchers who perform regular reviews of the biomedical literature.
 For many of us who debunk popular myths in medicine, it is our first step in finding the best evidence to support or refute that myth.

 However, Cochrane is far from perfect.
-Many of their publications about junk medicine, including homeopathy and acupuncture, have exhibited incredible amount of bias although Cochrane is trying to improve this by moving closer to the demands of science or evidence based medicine.
+Many of their publications about junk medicine, including homeopathy and acupuncture, have exhibited an incredible amount of bias although Cochrane is trying to improve this by moving closer to the demands of science or evidence-based medicine.

 Mark Crislip, an infectious disease (ID) expert, has written this about systematic reviews:

 When I read the literature on these topics, I do so with extensive knowledge and, in the case of ID, 30 years of clinical experience.
 The extensive knowledge, and, one hopes, understanding, has led me to read meta-analyses with a grain of salt substitute.
 They average meta-analysis and systematic review is good for gaining a general understanding of the topic within, as well as, and here is the key phrase, the limitations of the included studies.